-- c.
-The Omentum Colicum is a prolongation of the omentum majus, from the internal side of the right ascending colon, and from the adjacent part of the transverse.
-It is filled with fat from the same causes as the preceding, but consists of only two single laminæ. - d.
-The Omentum Gastro-Splenicum is that process of peritoneum which extends from the large extremity of the stomach to the spleen; it may be considered a prolongation of the omentum majus, and encloses in its duplicature the arteries and veins called Vasa Brevia. - e.
+- 3. The OMENTUM COLICUM is a prolongation of the omentum majus, from the internal side of the right ascending colon, and from the adjacent part of the transverse.
+It is filled with fat, from the same causes as the preceding, but consists of only two single laminæ. - 4.
+The OMENTUM GASTRO-SPLENICUM is that process of peritoneum which extends from the large extremity of the stomach to the spleen; it may be considered as the left flank or prolongation of the omentum majus, and incloses in its duplicature the arteries and veins called Vasa Brevia. - 5.
 The APPENDICULÆ EPIPLOICÆ are little processes of peritoneum, filled with fat, appended at irregular intervals to the anterior sides of the cæcum, colon, and the upper part of the rectum.

-The Mesenterium is extended obliquely across the spine from a line parallel with the second lumbar vertebra to the right iliac fossa.
-This part, called its root in the adult, is about six inches in length and flat, but the inferior edge, which is loose and pendulous having the intestines connected with it, has its circumference increased to many feet, which causes it to lie in folds.
-The mesentery attaches the left extremity of the duodenum, the jejunum, and ileum to the spine.
-It consists of two laminæ of peritoneum separated by the mesenteric arteries and veins, the lacteal glands and vessels, and the nerves derived from the solar plexus.
+The MESENTERY is a process of peritoneum which is extended obliquely across the spine, from a line parallel with the second lumbar vertebra, to the right iliac fossa.
+This part, called its root in the adult, is about six inches in length, and flat; but the inferior edge, which is loose and pendulous, having the intestines connected with it, has its circumference increased to many feet, being the whole length of the small intestines, with the exception of the duodenum.
+The mesentery attaches the left extremity of the small intestines to the spine.
+It consists of two laminæ of peritoneum, separated by the mesenteric arteries and veins, the lacteal glands and vessels, and the nerves derived from the solar plexus.
 There is also some fat between them.